-The pharmacist or pharmacy technician will discuss your lifestyle/behaviours with you and provide appropriate lifestyle advice, where applicable.
+The pharmacy staff will discuss your lifestyle/behaviours with you and provide appropriate lifestyle advice, where applicable.
 They may also refer or signpost you to local initiatives and services that may assist with any lifestyle changes you want to make.